amwellius/MPC_SPS_2024/README.md

   - simple car control function
   - correlation algorithm
   - convolution algorithm
   - function to indicate braking properly
+  - if the map has zeros -> it means the end of the map.

 NOTES TO FINDING A NEW LAP START
  - already tried many algorithms